Economy of Kolkata

 Kolkata is the prime business, commercial and financial hub of eastern India and the main hub of communication for the North East Indian states.
-Kolkata, with a GDP (PPP) of $220 billion (as of 2024) is home to India's oldest, stock exchange company (bourse) - The Calcutta Stock Exchange.
+Kolkata, with a GDP (PPP) of US$224 billion is home to India's oldest, stock exchange company (bourse) - The Calcutta Stock Exchange.
 Kolkata is home to many industrial units operated by large public- and private-sector corporations; major sectors include steel, heavy engineering, mining, minerals, cement, pharmaceuticals, food processing, agriculture, electronics, textiles, and jute.